Which issues would you most highlight to someone new to your country?

 What are the rules on trade union recognition?

-Under the Irish Constitution, employers need not recognise the associations or trade unions which seeks to represent employees’ interests.
+Under the Irish Constitution, employers need not recognise the associations or trade unions which seek to represent employees’ interests.

 What are the rules on collective bargaining?